About The Department

 In addition to teaching, he has authored William Henry Holmes and the Rediscovery of the American West (University of New Mexico Press, 2000).
 The book was short-listed for the Evans Biography Award in 2000 and was named an “Honor Book” in the Denver Public Library’s Caroline Bancroft History Book competition in 2001.
 He later wrote Lyndon B. Johnson and Modern America (2009) for the biography series of the University of Oklahoma Press.
 He used the book to test Nash’s thesis and challenge a number of conventional interpretations of the Texas president.
 He has also edited two books: The Cold War American West, from 1945 to 1989 (University of New Mexico Press, 1998), which was a collection of original essays and maps, as well as Bedford/St. Martin’s document reader, Selected Historical Documents to Accompany America's History, Volume 2: Since 1865 (the 2004, 2008, and 2011 editions).

 Fernlund has traveled widely.
-He has visited, stayed, studied, or taught in the Asian countries of Japan, Vietnam, and Thailand; the European countries of Greece, Spain, England, France, the Netherlands, Belgium, Austria, and Italy, including Vatican City; the North American countries of Mexico, the United States, and Canada, including Hawai’i, Alaska, Québec, and the Yucatán; the Central American and Caribbean countries of Costa Rica, Panama, and Aruba; and the South American countries of Chile and Argentina.
+He has visited, stayed, studied, or taught in the Asian countries of Japan, Vietnam, and Thailand; the European countries of Greece, Spain, England, France, the Netherlands, Belgium, Austria, and Italy, including Vatican City; the North American countries of Mexico, the United States, and Canada, including Hawai’i, Alaska, Québec, and the Yucatán; the Central American and West Indian countries of Costa Rica, Panama, Aruba, and New Providence; and the South American countries of Chile and Argentina.

 From 2001 to 2002, Fernlund was a Senior Fulbright Scholar in Vietnam.
 He lectured on U.S. history and served as a curriculum consultant at Vietnam National University in Hanoi.
 And between 2006 and 2012, he directed the Western History Association.